 - First, gather your documentation.

-- Then, complete and submit the application, either online using the TTP website, or by mail.
+- Then, complete and submit the application, either online using the TTP website, or by mail (through a third party).

 - Once your application has been conditionally approved, you will be able to book an interview at the nearest enrolment centre.
 If you are not eligible for a NEXUS Card, you will find out at this stage.